Aristotelianism: Meta-ontology

 Neo-Aristotelianism in meta-ontology holds that the goal of ontology is to determine which entities are fundamental and how the non-fundamental entities depend on them.
 The concept of fundamentality is usually defined in terms of metaphysical grounding.
 Fundamental entities are different from non-fundamental entities because they are not grounded in other entities.
 For example, it is sometimes held that elementary particles are more fundamental than the macroscopic objects (like chairs and tables) they compose.
 This is a claim about the grounding-relation between microscopic and macroscopic objects.

 These ideas go back to Aristotle's thesis that entities from different ontological categories have different degrees of fundamentality.
 For example, substances have the highest degree of fundamentality because they exist in themselves.
 Properties, on the other hand, are less fundamental because they depend on substances for their existence.

 Jonathan Schaffer's priority monism is a recent form of neo-Aristotelian ontology.
 He holds that there exists only one thing on the most fundamental level: the world as a whole.
-This thesis doesn't deny our common-sense intuition that the distinct objects we encounter in our everyday affairs like cars or other people exist.
+This thesis does not deny our common-sense intuition that the distinct objects we encounter in our everyday affairs like cars or other people exist.
 It only denies that these objects have the most fundamental form of existence.